timan-z/Markdown-Parser-Performance-Benchmark/README.md

 4. **paragraphs**:
 ![paraRes](./docUtility/savedPlots/paragraphsTest.svg)

 These Line Charts are simply rough plottings to demonstrate the general trend of scaling behavior and to illustrate that it clearly favors Comrak.
-Of course, these are **bold** rigorous proofs nor formal complexity analysis, just observational takeaways from my testing.
+Of course, these are **not** rigorous proofs nor formal complexity analysis, just observational takeaways from my testing.
 (Yes, markdown-it is quite competitive, however, if you look at the values in the Test Result, you will see that Comrak is typically faster.
 The difference is often a matter of miliseconds so it is neglible to human eyes, however **clearly the difference becomes noticeable with certain larger inputs**).

 ### In Summary - Growth Patterns:
 - **Comrak:** Consistently linear with input size.